It could be one of the largest jury verdicts in the U.S. for this type of case—a wrongful death caused by truck driver negligence.

 Motor carriers the size of Smoot Brothers should have complete and detailed safety programs, rules and ongoing training in place.
 The fact that 3 of their truckers engaged in this incredibly dangerous behavior indicates that Smoot Brothers failed.

 Smoot Brothers and the truck driver that struck the Allisons were also found to have falsified logbooks and violated hours of service regulations.
+(Note: the

 “They can make sure this doesn’t happen again – and out of state trucking companies’ safety programs can make sure this doesn’t happen again.